-Ivanka encouraged him to act to stop separations, Trump tells lawmakers
+Ivanka encouraged Trump to act to stop separations, made calls to lawmakers

-(CNN)Though she has remained publicly silent, Ivanka Trump has spoken to her father about the images of families being separated on the US-Mexico border, President Donald Trump told Republican lawmakers Tuesday evening.
+She agrees with her father's sentiments that he hates the family separation issue and doesn't want it to occur, although she has remained publicly silent on the topic.

+Her private conversation with her father was first revealed by the President during a closed-door meeting Tuesday evening with House Republicans.

-"He mentioned Ivanka talked to him about that," New York Republican Rep. Chris Collins told reporters following the closed-door meeting.
+"He mentioned Ivanka talked to him about that," New York's Republican Rep. Chris Collins told reporters after the meeting.

 Collins continued: "His daughter had seen the images and said for a lot of reasons we should be dealing with this.
 And that is what this bill does."

-Rep. Carlos Curbelo, R-Florida, also said Trump mentioned being approached by Ivanka on family separations.
+Rep. Carlos Curbelo, R-Florida, also said Trump mentioned being approached by his daughter about family separations.

 "He mentioned that his daughter Ivanka had encouraged him to end this, and he said he does recognize that it needs to end and the images are painful and he's looking for a legislative solution," Curbelo said.
-"He discussed the optics and the policy itself and I think he's not comfortable with either."
+"He discussed the optics and the policy itself, and I think he's not comfortable with either."

 But asked if the President acknowledged he could change the policy or said he would, Curbelo said "no."

+A legislative solution appeared far from certain as of Tuesday evening: Some lawmakers emerged from the hourlong huddle adamant that the President had endorsed a compromise measure that would allow families to remain together.

+But others were more equivocal, saying the President only expressed support for any bill that arrives on his desk -- either the compromise plan or a more conservative version whose prospects appear dim.

-Ivanka Trump has not yet commented publicly on the situation on the border, where more than 2,000 children have been separated from their parents as a result of the administration's policy.
-The White House declined to comment on the President's remarks regarding his daughter, which were closed to press.
+It's unclear whether Ivanka Trump will comment publicly on the situation on the border, where more than 2,000 children have been separated from their parents as a result of the administration's policy.

 There has been rare daylight between Ivanka Trump and her father publicly.
 It's no secret that Trump, one of the President's most trusted advisers, counsels her father on issues where she disagrees with other members of the administration, but the first daughter and mother of three does not speak out often.
 She came under fire last month for posting a weekend photo with her son as the reports of family separation began to spread.